orbitalchicken/Roadmap/Fixed.md

 	Cant seem to be able to set the clock, unlock the setting and set it but it doesn’t hold.
 	mintupload: when editing a (non working – e.g. the default “suggested”) account, without changing something (and therefore closing the window with the top right X) the next time i just get an empty tiny Properties-window! you have close the Upload Manager (just the window – not even necessary to restart mintupload) and it is working again.
 	mintlocale: Cannot change default System Locale by Language settings.
 Thus it can be changed manually by text editor. (file: /etc/default/locale)
+	banshee: will not import media form folders causing hard locks (disabled daap plugin to fix this)

 Cinnamon Edition
 ----------------
+	nemo-terminal: E: Package ‘gir1.2-vte-2.90’ has no installation candidate

 MATE Edition
 ------------